HansBunarto/technical-assesment/README.md

 you must install the package.json first before you run this project. you can run `npm install` in terminal

 ## after installed the package
-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## congrats
 your clone project repository already work